 This is the second chapter in the saga of one of medieval Europe’s most powerful mothers.
 And while I liked the more personal portrait of Lady Margaret Beaufort Tudor (mother of Henry VII) in the first book of this series, THE BEAUFORT BRIDE, I did enjoy this novel’s continuation of her story and her struggle for power.

 In Judith Arnopp’s second book of the BEAUFORT CHRONICLES, Margaret’s son is not yet king.
-Instead we follow the widowed Margaret through two more marriages — first to Harry Stafford and then to Thomas Stanley– both men of power and influence, though on competing sides.
-Margaret and her husbands are all trying to travel the thorny road of shifting allegiances that is at the core of the War of the Roses.
+Instead we follow the widowed Margaret through two more marriages — first to Sir Henry Stafford and then to Thomas Stanley— both men of power and influence, though on competing sides.
+Margaret and her husbands are all trying to travel the thorny road of shifting allegiances that is at the core of the Wars of the Roses.

 After Edward IV’s death, Margaret must publicly appear to abandon Elizabeth Woodville and ally herself with Richard III‘s queen, Anne.
 As Margaret secretly plots in support of her son, she is forced to live a true double life, trying to maintain public loyalty to the reigning monarch while ambitiously manipulating behind the scenes.

 It’s sort of fun to watch how Margaret manages to survive long enough to see her son victorious, which is where this book ends.